Official site - IAIS

 - IAIS is the stage to practise for all those competitive exams that he will encounter

 - IAIS is different because it does what no other exam ever does or can do!

 The Assessment will:

-- Provide an opportunity for all students to gain a measure of their skills in Mathematics in an external assessments situation
+- Provide an opportunity for all students to gain a measure of their skills in English

-- Monitor individual progress in a range of subject-based skills
+- Monitor individual progress in a range of subject-related skills

 - Recognise and reward achievement at all levels

-- Provide an objective, external assessment of students' skills in Mathematics
+- Provide an objective, external assessment of students' skills in English

 - Recognise and reward achievement across all levels of ability